alpaca111/capstone_MGC/README.md

 For the two different dimensionality reduction techniques the general methodologies for either approach is illustrated by the following flow process charts :

  ### 1. Summary Statistics (SS)
+  - After extracting the desired features, get summary statistics for each feature (mean, median, std, min, max, kurtosis, skew)
+  - Calculate each statistic on'b' a total of 'a' times for a given feature array with shape : (a , b)
+  - For each track, store each statistic for a given feature in a dictionary (dictionary within dictionary)
+  - Model on summary statistics
 <img src="https://user-images.githubusercontent.com/74214807/112047537-b926c300-8b4d-11eb-882f-32b5c51d6079.png" width="814" height="333" />

  ### 2. Principal Component Analysis (PCA)
+  - Created a function which takes the ATS (amplitude spectogram, y) for each track_id
+  - Calculate the Decibel Scaled Spectogram, DB for each track_id
+  - Apply PCA (chose number of components such that total explained variance was 97%)
+  - Model on PCA components
 <img src="https://user-images.githubusercontent.com/74214807/112047988-3ce0af80-8b4e-11eb-82d9-954df2b11628.png" width="814" height="351" />